What is Vaginismus & What Causes Vaginismus?

 Medical Influences

 You could have multiple of these causes, but they can be more like risk factors.
-You may have experienced one of them, but that doesn’t mean it’s why you now present with vaginimus.
+You may have experienced one of them, but that doesn’t mean it’s why you now present with vaginismus.
 Your cause could also be unknown.

 It’s important to rule out medical influences, especially something that should be treated or medically addressed.
 For example, if you have an infection, you’re going to want that addressed!

 However, so many of you are told everything looks “normal”, so they’re not sure what to do for you.
-Even if you don’t know an exact cause, knowing in general what factors could be contributing for you can help you address it.
+Even if you don’t know an exact cause, knowing in general what factors could be contributing for you can help you address it and understand it.
 For example, if you know your symptoms stem from shame around sex, then doing work around addressing that shame or taking it into consideration during treatment strategies will help you better see success.

 References: